wp-plugins/minimalistic-event-manager/readme.txt

 * You can query for specific date ranges by using the meta_key / meta_compare parameters.
 * You can use the php date function to display the date in any possible manner (or date_i18n to localize it properly).

-=== Plugin options ===
+= Plugin options =

 The plugin has two settings that can be modified with a few lines in your functions.php file:

 * You can limit it to specific post types.
-* You can use an "alpha" mode, which means that you won't have the dropdown menus, just a blank input field for each date.
-This can be useful if you prefer to enter 2012-01-31 strings manually rather using the dropdown, or if you need to enter dates that don't fit the predefined format.
+* You can use an "alpha" mode, which gives you a blank input field for each date.
+This can be useful if you need to enter dates that don't fit the predefined format.

 See the online documentation for the full instructions.

-=== Links ===
+= Links =

 [**Documentation**](https://github.com/ms-studio/minimalistic-event-manager/wiki)

-=== Credits ===
+= Credits =

 * **Concept and maintenance** [ms-studio.net](http://ms-studio.net)
 * **Development**: [Dream Production](http://dreamproduction.net/)